 Solar mounting equipment on a flat roof

-The most important part of a solar PV panel installation is the fixing of the solar panels to your roof.
-It is crucial that the panels and the mounting equipment are fitted securely and safely, without any compromise to your roof.
+One of the most crucial aspects of a solar PV panel installation is securely attaching the panels to your roof.
+The panels and the mounting equipment must be fitted securely and safely, without compromising your roof.
 Below is all you need to know about solar mounting equipment.

 What is a solar mounting system?

-Also known as a solar racking system, solar mounting systems are used to safely fix the solar PV panels to a roof structure.
+Also known as a solar racking system, solar mounting systems are used to securely fasten solar PV panels to a roof structure.
 The system is designed to be easily retrofitted to existing houses.

-The majority of solar PV systems installed in Ireland are fixed directly to the roof frame and sit above the roof tiles or slates.
+Most solar PV systems installed in Ireland are mounted directly onto the roof frame, above the roof tiles or slates.

 What roof types work for solar?